Educational Objectives (PGY 1-2)

 Cardiovascular medicine is an integral part of the managing Neurosurgical patients in the NICU.
-Ability to recognize and manage neurogenic ECG changes, BP, arrhythmia, heart failure, vaso-reactive medications and volume status is critical in certain perioperative situations.
+Ability to recognize and manage neurogenic ECG changes, arrhythmia, heart failure, and effectively control blood pressure and volume status is critical in certain perioperative situations.
+This includes utilization of vasoactive medications.

 a.
 ISCHEMIC HEART DISEASE